zahash/auto_askreddit/README.md

 The code consists of two files app.py and auto_askreddit.py

+download the pretrained model from here https://drive.google.com/drive/folders/1ojZDnyCbau5fdJzE0DwyhOo1RS_hp7Fq?usp=sharing

+There should be a "run2" folder within the "checkpoint" folder.
+Copy the whole thing (whole checkpoint filder and everything in it) and paste it in the same folder as the code files.

 First run the app.py file to launch a flask server that generates the titles and returns them (GET).

 ```Python